a118n/netology-devops/Lecture-35/Readme.md

    Kibana is installed `/opt/kibana/$kibana_version/` directory.

+4. Installs Logstash

+   **Logstash is installed on a separate host**.

+   You can specify Logstash version in `group_vars/logstash/vars.yml`.

+   Logstash is installed `/opt/logstash/$logstash_version/` directory.

 ## Notes:
-By default this playbook uses single docker container with the name **centos-elk**.
-You must have the container running prior to executing this playbook.
+By default this playbook uses single docker container with the name **centos-es** for Elasticsearch & Kibana, and another separate container with the name **centos-ls** for Logstash.
+You must have the containers running prior to executing this playbook.

-To run the container, use the following commands:
+To run the containers, use the following commands:
 ```
+docker run -dit --name centos-es centos:7
+docker exec -it centos-es bash -c 'yum install -y sudo'
-docker run -dit --name centos-elk centos:7
+docker run -dit --name centos-ls centos:7
-docker exec -it centos-elk bash -c 'yum install -y sudo'
+docker exec -it centos-ls bash -c 'yum install -y sudo'
 ```
+Or just use `docker_up.sh` script.

 Of course, you can change it to anything else in the `inventory/prod.yml` file.

 ## Available tags:
 * java
 * elastic
 * kibana
+* logstash
 * skip_ansible_lint